gl1tterbomb/gl1tterbomb/README.md

 Before you INT;

 ★.1.
-No DNi needed!
-I don't know if doubles count, but I won't INT unless you're a friend of ours, sorry 😞.
-We don't mind if any of our friends have the same kins as mei 👍.\
+No DNI needed!
+Doubles? uhh, Depends?
+I don't know if it counts, but we won't INT unless you're a friend of ours, sorry 😞.
+We don't mind if any of our friends have the same kins as mei 👍.\ -- Mou

  2. I need more Booster Gold fans or any DC/Marvel fans plsss ;-;